NextGenContributions/django-ninja-crudl/README.md

 This serves as an additional layer of security and control.

 You can define:

 - the base queryset filter that applies to all CRUDL operations
 - the operation type specific filters that apply to the create, update, delete, list, and get_one operations separately.

-The filters are defined as Django model.Q objects.
+The filters are defined as [Django models.Q objects](https://docs.djangoproject.com/en/5.1/topics/db/queries/#complex-lookups-with-q-objects).
 If you return an empty model.Q object, no additional filtering is applied.

 For security reasons, the developer needs to explicitly define the filters for each operation type.
 You need to explicitely override the following methods in the CRUDL controller.
-If you do not override them, the not implemented error will be raised.
+If you do not override them, the "not implemented error" will be raised.

 ```python